awoie/vp-token-spec/README.md

 ### Authorization Code Flow with Verifiable Presentation in ID Token

 Below are the examples when W3C Verifiable Credentials are requested and returned inside ID Token as part of Authorization Code flow.
 ID Token contains a `verifiable_presentations` element with the Verifiable Presentations data.
-It can also contain `verifiable_credentials` element with the Verifiable Credentials data.

 #### Authentication Request